 Existing on a mixture of subsistence agriculture, yak herding, and historical trading ties to nearby Tibet via Nglua pass to the north, the local culture has remained largely intact and vibrant behind its long held anonymity, and exists today as a touchstone to a distant era.
 The countless chortens and mani walls dotting the rugged and beautiful landscape serve as a constant reminder of the gentle and welcoming people who call the remote area their home, with the serene vistas, forests of rhododendron, bamboo and pine, and dramatic backdrop of the Ganesh Himal range only adding to Tsum valley's reputation as one of Nepal’s unforgettable destinations.

 Starting from Arughat and following the riverbanks of the Budhi Gandaki northward through semitropical ranges of countless cascades and dense foliage, the trail reaches the village of Jagat and branches away northeast towards Tsum Valley and the restricted status of the region that has largely shielded it from the outside world.
-Beyond Chhokang Paro lies the famous nunnery of Rachen, while further afield at the valley’s head lie the legendary monasteries of Mu Gompa and Dhephu Doma — the panoramic views from Chhokang Paro and Mu Gompa have to be seen to be believed.
+Beyond Chhokang Paro lies the famous nunnery of Rachen, while further afield at the valley’s head lie the legendary monasteries of Mu Gumba and Dhephu Doma — the panoramic views from Chhokang Paro and Mu Gumba have to be seen to be believed.
 Further north lies the mystical Tibetan plateau, accessible since ancient times by the route over the high pass of Nglua (5093m) to the border.

-Given our staff’s background as natives of the Manaslu region, Tsum Valley falls within the scope of our intimate knowledge of the area and is thus one of our favorite treks to recommend to clients — it really is that beautiful and memorable an experience, even more so if you happen to visit the valley during one of its major festivals.
+Given our staff’s background as natives of the Manaslu region, Tsum Valley Trek falls within the scope of our intimate knowledge of the area and is thus one of our favorite treks to recommend to clients — it really is that beautiful and memorable an experience, even more so if you happen to visit the valley during one of its major festivals.
 Let our staff be the ones to arrange your trip to this entrancing destination — no one knows it better.

 Day 01: Welcome at Airport and transfer to your Hotel.